tiffsl996/tiff_2/index.md

 Explore the Computer Science Pathway at Del Norte High School.
 All Del Norte CompSci classes are designed to provide a real-world development experience.
 Grading is focused on time invested, analytics, participation with peers, and engagement in learning.

 - Project-based learning with teacher support
-- Tech Talks by teacher complemented with Student Teaching
+- Tech Talks by teachers complemented with Student Teaching
 - Course learning includes Coding Languages, DevOps, GitHub, Research, and Creativity
 - Student teams practice Agile Development Methodologies: planning, communication, collaboration
 - Class lab time provided and approximately 2-3 hours of homework per week